LucasDelfino92/morrowindsharp/setup.md

   - [X] Use profile-specific Game INI files.
   - [ ] Automatic Archive Invalidation.
 - With the **Default** profile selected, click **Copy**.
 Type in **Morrowind Sharp** and click **OK**.
 - With the **Morrowind Sharp** profile highlighted, click **Select**.
-Close the window.
+The window will now close.

-Morrowind Sharp will be the profile we'll be modding.
+Morrowind Sharp will be the profile we will be modding.
 You can always revert to the **Default** profile to quickly deactivate all installed mods.

 ### Registering tools in Mod Organizer 2